 This week the city of Chicago released an online database that allows anyone to search for any criminal offense that occurred over the last 10 years.
 No other database like this exists in the country, as Chicago attempts to crawl out from under their reputation as being secretive and corrupt at even the highest levels of city government.

 The database includes information from 2001 to the present.
 Though it was slated to be up and running by Wednesday, a search at the time of this blog post revealed the initial launch may have been delayed.

-Not only will the database release what the criminal offense was, it will also list the address where it occurred, if there was an arrest and the case number, among other things.
-Though a complete report would be accessible online, this information is far more than any other departments are currently offering in this capacity.
+Not only will the database release what the criminal offense was, but it will also list the address where it occurred, if there were an arrest, and the case number, among other things.
+Though a complete report would be accessible online, this information is far more than any other department are currently offering in this capacity.

 According to MSNBC, Seattle’s database comes the closest to Chicago’s, though some of their information is incomplete.
 Los Angeles, on the other hand, only offers static reports or compilations of incidents.
 New York has some historical information online and publishes weekly data but that department has faced criticism for possibly manipulating such data to make it more favorable.